isaacnmm/pestpolicy-hugo2XX/content/posts/what-causes-bed-bugs/index.md

 layout: post
 ---

-Bed bugs/) (Cimex lectularius) are a fact of life, particularly after [states banned DDT](https://www.epa. gov/ingredients-used-pesticide-products/ddt-brief-history-and-status) for its toxicity to humans.
+Bed bugs/) (Cimex lectularius) are a fact of life, particularly after [states banned DDT](https://www.epa.gov/ingredients-used-pesticide-products/ddt-brief-history-and-status)for its toxicity to humans.
 So, are bed bugs caused by dirty homes or living quarters?
 Well, NO!
 You'll also find bed bugs in clean environs like high-end quarters and 5-star hotels.
 So, what causes bed bugs?

 The short answer is that bed bugs are caused by traveling in bed bugs and infested places or acquiring second-hand furniture and mattresses.
 Bed bugs will hitchhike your luggage, clothing, and legs to suck blood.
 They're flat-bodied and wingless it measures 5 to 7 mm. [bctt tweet="What Causes Bed Bugs? " username="@pestpolicy"]